mateogalic112/react-trpc-chat/README.md

 ### How to start project locally

-Project is split into two folders: `frontend` and `backend`.
+Project is split into two folders: `frontend` and `server`.

-To start project locally, first navigate to `/backend` folder.
+To start project locally, first navigate to `/server` folder.

-Then install all backend dependecies with command:
+Then install all server dependecies with command:

 > yarn